Broadband availability in the UK 2024: Facts, statistics & figures

 Overview of broadband availability in the UK

 Over the past decade, the UK has seen significant developments in broadband technology.
 From traditional ADSL connections to newer technologies such as fibre broadband and 5G, the landscape of connectivity has changed dramatically.
-As of 2021, the UK government has set a target for nationwide gigabit-capable broadband by 2025, with a focus on bridging the digital divide between urban and rural areas.
+In 2021, the UK government set a target for nationwide gigabit-capable broadband by 2025, with a focus on bridging the digital divide between urban and rural areas.
 However, there is still much work to be done to achieve this goal.

 Broadband Technology Availability Percentage

-ADSL 97%
+ADSL 100%

-FTTC 96%
+FTTC 99.9%

-FTTP 22%
+FTTP 62%

-Cable (Virgin Media FTTC) 53%
+Cable (Virgin Media FTTC) 60%

 Source: Ofcom, Virgin Media

 Despite these developments, there are still areas of the UK that lack adequate broadband connectivity.
-Rural areas, in particular, often suffer from slow and unreliable connections, leading to what is known as the digital divide.
+Rural areas, in particular, often suffer from slow and unreliable connections, leading to what is known as 'the digital divide'.
 The UK government has set targets for improving broadband access in these areas, but there are still significant challenges to overcome, such as the high cost of installing fibre infrastructure in remote locations.
 This report will examine the current state of broadband availability in the UK, with a focus on identifying the remaining barriers to achieving the government's targets.

 Places in the UK without broadband